2.1 Understand the social environment of road transport and the rules governing it

 Multi-manning

 AETR rules.
-Under AETR Article 7, a driver may take a 45 minute break in a vehicle when it is being driven by another driver.
+Under AETR article 7, a driver may take a 45 minute break in a vehicle when it is being driven by another driver.

 Weekly rest periods